bentoml/BentoML/docs/source/quickstart.rst

 This design allows BentoML to group API requests into small batches while serving online traffic.
-Comparing to a regular flask or FastAPI based model server, this can largely increases the overall throughput of the API server.
+Comparing to a regular flask or FastAPI based model server, this can largely increase the overall throughput of the API server.

 Besides `DataframeInput`, BentoML also supports API input types such as `JsonInput`, `ImageInput`, `FileInput` and